Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 Tashiro Park Fellow Award

 From 1943 to 1945 he was landscape architect for the Howard-Hickory Company.
 From 1945 to 1952 he was a partner with D. Carroll Abee at Abee and Tashiro in Hickory NC.
-He got his architectural license through working with architect Abee and by 1959 went on his own as both an architect and landscape architect.
+He got his architectural license while working with Abee.
+In 1946, he married for the second time to Florence Ruby Boyd and they had four sons, Arthur, Stephen, Eugene and Richard.
+In 1956, he partnered with Allen J. Bolick as Tashiro and Bolick.
+By 1959 he went on his own as both architect and landscape architect.
 He moved to North Wilkesboro NC around 1961.
 Lowes was just taking off and used Tashiro for a variety of projects.
 Tashiro was also a registered surveyor.
+His son Eugene (Gener) Tashiro worked in his office from childhood, received an MA in Architecture, and eventually inherited the practice.
+The firm continued until 2008 when Gener moved to work in Facilities and Architectural Services at East Carolina University in Greenville NC.
+Tashiro resisted being labeled a specialist in any aspect of design work, preferring a wide variety of projects, clients, and challenges.
+He designed many types of buildings, retiring around 1985 but continuing part time until about 1993.

 NCModernist